On this page

 Funding for open access publishing

-Eligible SFU authors can apply to the SFU Central Open Access Fund for funding towards article processing charges for open access journals.
+Eligible SFU authors can apply to the SFU Central Open Access Fund for funding towards article processing charges for fully open access journals.

 You can also request funds for open access publishing as part of your grant proposal when applying for research funding.